 IT’S A BEST BUY BECAUSE:

-The redesigned GMC Canyon (along with its slightly less-ritzy cousin, the Chevrolet Colorado) trumps its aged compact-pickup rivals by delivering up-to-date technology features and significantly better all-around refinement.
+The redesigned GMC Canyon (along with its slightly less-ritzy cousin, the Chevrolet Colorado) offers up-to-date technology features and excellent all-around refinement, along with some options that its competitors can’t match.

 Rather steep prices escalate further as options are added, and rear-seat space is stingy, even in crew-cab models.